phelps-sg/meso-alert/README.md

 ### Server

-The server application can be run in four different modes:
+The server application can be run in three different modes:

 1. development mode,
 2. production mode in local development environment, and